tlkh/ai-lab/README.md

 * Jupyter Notebook and JupyterLab
   * including `ipywidgets` and `jupyter_contrib_nbextensions`

-This image is compatible with JupyterHub.
+This image is can be used standalone or via JupyterHub.

 ## Using this image